 CLEANED helps users to model the impact of changes in livestock production systems and value chains on land use, productivity, economics, water, greenhouse gas emissions and soil health so that they can make better decisions.

 Publications and data

 CLEANED has been applied to several projects in sub-Sahara Africa.
 ‘Send a cow’ collaborated with a team of experts from CIAT to assess land requirements for a dairy cow under different feeding regimes and explored the trade-offs between these strategies in four counties in Western Kenya using CLEANED model.
 The tool has also been used in Tanzania, Burkina Faso, Ethiopia, Nicaragua, Honduras, and Vietnam to assess the environmental impacts in dairy, beef, and dual-purpose cattle value chains.

 CLEANED was originally developed as a flexible excel tool, applicable in any context.
 Two context-specific R versions were developed for Ethiopia and Burkina Faso.
 A user-friendly R version with advanced GUI is under development and will be released soon.

 Funding and implementation partners

-The tool was developed by the Alliance, the International Livestock Research Institute (ILRI) and partners through initial funding from Bill & Melinda Gates Foundation (DCE23232) as part of a pilot project in assessing environmental impacts on livestock production systems.
-Further development was funded through support by the BBSRC (BB/L026503/1), the CGIAR Research Program on Livestock and as part of the IFAD-funded “Climate-Smart Dairy” project funded by the International fund for Agricultural Development (IFAD).
+The tool was developed by the Alliance, the International Livestock Research Institute (ILRI) and partners through initial funding from Bill & Melinda Gates Foundation as part of a pilot project in assessing environmental impacts on livestock production systems.
+Further development was funded through support by the Biotechnology and Biological Sciences Research Council (BBSRC), the CGIAR Research Program on Livestock and as part of the “Climate-Smart Dairy” project funded by the International fund for Agricultural Development (IFAD).